Tune in to Dr. Oliver Grundmann’s and Hamilton Morris’s discussion surrounding rhynchophylline and how kratom alkaloids work in concert!

 Hamilton Morris is a renowned science and culture journalist.
 He directed, wrote, and hosted three seasons of the hit television series “Hamilton’s Pharmacopeia,” and his written work has appeared in Harper’s Magazine and Vice Magazine, among others.
 He researches drug development and pharmacology at the University of the Sciences in Philadelphia with long-time colleague Dr. Jason Wallach.

 In 2017 he released his widely acclaimed documentary Kratom: The Forbidden Leaf as part of season 2 of his television series.
 He has returned to the subject of kratom through his role as Scientific Advisor to Top Tree Herbs.
+He has also had notable conversations about kratom on the Joe Rogan podcast and many other media sources.

 There are over 40 different alkaloids found in kratom.
 Normally, mitragynine and 7-OH-mitragynine command the spotlight.
-In this part of the conversation Dr. Grundmann briefly discusses one of the kratom alkaloids that has grabbed his attention: Rhynchophylline.
+In this part of the conversation Dr. Grundmann briefly discusses one of the kratom alkaloids that has grabbed his attention: rhynchophylline.

 Rhynchophylline is present in trace quantities in kratom leaf.
 It is most frequently associated with Uncaria rhynchophyllina, a herb used in traditional Chinese medicine.
 It is also found in a variety of other Uncaria genus plants, like Uncaria tomentosa, also known as Cat’s Claw and used as a traditional medicine.
 In addition, there is evidence for historical use against lightheadedness and numbness.
 Not to mention it’s mechanism of action also appears to be completely different than mitragynine.